 Krista McCuish is a landscape photographer, but you won’t find any wide vistas of orange sunsets slipping below snow covered mountain peaks and you won’t find expanses of ocean waves exploding on seaside rocks in her portfolio.

-McCuish, guest speaker at the Bridgwater Photographic Society on January 28, photographs landscapes that most of us rarely notice.
+McCuish, guest speaker at the Bridgewater Photographic Society on January 28, photographs landscapes that most of us rarely notice.
 Her images include close shots of intertwining swirls in ice formed by the water moving beneath it.
 There are reeds encased in ice and fallen leaves outlined by tiny spikes of frost.

 Some of her titles have double meanings like “Still Life” and “Paths of Light and Darkness”.
 Many of her images are accompanied by a few lines of her own thoughts or a short excerpt from a work of literature she loves.
 The titles and quotations that accompany her images direct the viewer to specific sentiments, to what she sees and feels.
 McCuish’s photography is personal, an inquiring exploration and open expression of her own emotions.